iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/gdalparcelsplit.txt

 Subdivide Parcels
 =================

-:index:`GDALParcelSplit <GDALModules; GDALParcelSplit | Subdivide parcel>` splits a face into n parts with a defined width.
+Splits a face into n parts with a defined width.

 Parameter